-About KOLD News 13Tucson gained its first independent station when KZAZ signed on the air February 1, 1967.
-It was licensed to Nogales, but had its main studios in Tucson.
-The station aired movies in both English and Spanish, dramas, sitcoms, bull fights, cartoons and other general entertainment fare.
-It had a local news department and newscast.
+About KOLD News 13KZAZ was a television station that began broadcasting in Tucson, Arizona on February 1, 1967.
+It was licensed to the nearby city of Nogales, but had its main studios located in Tucson.
+KZAZ was the first independent station to serve the Tucson area, meaning that it was not affiliated with any major network and aired a diverse range of programming, including movies in both English and Spanish, dramas, sitcoms, bullfights, cartoons, and other general entertainment content.
+The station also had a local news department and aired a newscast.

 KZAZ was originally owned and operated by the IBC Limited Partnership, which was made up of out-of-town investors, including Danny Thomas and Monty Hall.
 The station's facilities were located in a former Safeway supermarket on Tucson Boulevard, just north of Grant Road.
 In 1976, a group of local investors known as "Roadrunner Television" purchased KZAZ and made a number of changes to the station's programming and operations.
 These changes included hosting live wrestling matches in the studio, organizing a "paint-the-station" day, and airing a 24-hour Star Trek marathon that sparked a demand for blank videotapes.
 The sales manager, Hank Lominac, hosted the prime-time movies, while the sports anchor, Bill Roemer, anchored live sports from the University of Arizona.
 The station's hour-long newscast at 9 PM was anchored by former KOLD news director George Borozan and co-starred John Scott Ulm.
 It featured long interview segments and used a single field camera and recorder to capture field reports.